hpc/pavilion2/docs/advanced.rst

 ^^^^^^^^^^^^^^^

-When tell pavilion to load/remove/swap modules, the code to do this is added to the test or build script automatically using module wrapper plugins.
+When tell pavilion to load/remove/swap modules, the code to do this is added to the test or build script automatically using `module wrapper <plugins/module_wrappers.html>`__ plugins.
 The default module wrapper performs the module command, and then verifies that the module is actually loaded.

-More complicated setups are possible by adding additional plugins replace this default behaviour, modify it for particular modules, or even modify it for particular module versions.
-The plugins allow you to change what is loaded and how it is loaded, and also set additional environment variables.
-You can use this to enhance the existing module files for interoperability by adding environment variables that are consistent across certain modules.
+More complicated setups are possible by adding additional plugins that replace this default behaviour for particular modules or module versions.
+You could, for instance, wrap all your compiler modules to set a consistent compiler wrapper environment variable.

 .. code:: yaml